Leopard gecko: Sexual dimorphism

 Sexual dimorphism is defined as a phenotypic difference between males and females of a species.
 It can be commonly found in animals, such as the leopard gecko and other reptiles.
 It exists in adult males and females, but can be difficult to determine in young geckos.
 The underside of a gecko truly determines the sex of the gecko.
 Males have pre-anal pores and hemipenal bulges while females have smaller pores and do not have external bulges.

 Males can determine the sex of other leopard geckos by smelling pheromones on their skin.
 Males respond to males with aggressive behavior while they demonstrate courtship behavior towards females.
 Towards other males, the male would raise itself up from the ground, extend his limbs, and arch his back with the swelling of the tongue in aggression.
 He will then make short dashes and quick, vigorous bites, which frequently lacerate the skin and sometimes severely injure his opponent.
-Males behave the same way towards females while they are shedding their skin.
+Males behave the same way towards females while females are shedding their skin.
 Before and after the shedding of the skin, the males still express courtship behavior towards the females.